Iceland at the 1992 Summer Paralympics

 Iceland competed at the 1992 Summer Paralympics in Barcelona and Madrid Spain.
 12 competitors from Iceland won 17 medals including 3 gold, 2 silver and 12 bronze and finished 31st in the medal table.
-Iceland finished third in Madrid with 10 gold, 6 silvers and 6 bronze,totalizing a total of another 22 medals and finished the games at the 13th place.
+Iceland finished third in Madrid with 10 gold, 6 silvers and 6 bronze, totaling a total of another 22 medals and finished the games at the 13th place.